q3769/conseq4j/README.md

   The [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) instance(s) subsequently
   returned by the executor, though, is still cancellable.
 In general, the hash collision may not be an issue for those workloads that are asynchronous and focused on overall through-put, but is something to be aware of.
-- The default global concurrency is 1 plus the
+- The default global concurrency is 1 plus the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--) , via the default constructor:
-  JVM
-  run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--)
-  ,
-  via the default constructor:
   ```
   ConcurrentSequencer conseq = new Conseq();
   ```

-  If needed, the global concurrency can be customized using a constructor argument.
-E.g. This may become useful when the application is deployed using containers, where the `availableProcessors` reported to the Java Runtime may not reflect the actual CPU resource of the container.
+  The global concurrency can be customized by a constructor argument.
+This may become useful when the application is deployed using containers, where the `availableProcessors` reported to the Java Runtime may not reflect the actual CPU resource of the container.
   ```
   ConcurrentSequencer conseq = new Conseq(10);
   ```